-There’s a laundry list of decisions to make prior to closing on your first investment.
+There’s a laundry list of decisions to make before closing on your first investment.
 For instance, you’ll have to decide where you want to invest, which type of property you want to acquire, whether you want to operate the property as a rental or flip it, and more.
 Few decisions are quite as consequential, however, as which type of institution you’ll use to finance your real estate acquisition.

 Generally speaking, when buying real estate, investors have two options.
-Either pay for the acquisition outright, in cash, or finance their purchase of the property.
+Either pay for the acquisition outright, in cash or finance their purchase of the property.
 When deciding to finance the acquisition, investors are faced with even more consequential choices to make.

 There are several different types of lending products and mortgages available to real estate investors.
 Determining the right lending product, however, is only half the battle.
 Once you’ve found the lending product in-line with your investment objectives, you’ll have to then decide which type of financial institution is most closely aligned with your values and goals.

 Many people may go straight to the nearest large bank.
 Often, the international and national corporate bank chains offer a diverse array of well-advertised lending products.
 But savvy investors know the benefits of shopping around for a mortgage.
 They’re likely to visit local banking institutions and credit unions before agreeing to borrow money from a bank.

 Let’s look at the case for both big banks and smaller lenders.